Embrace the Good Life

 There is no need to isolate yourself in a secluded forest or to hide away in a gloomy cave in order to find God or enlightenment.
 You can live spiritually no matter what your occupation in life, whether it’s closing a sales contract, building a house, or washing the dishes.
 A spiritual life is not just an inward journey of the soul, it’s an outward path of daily living; of performing moral and spiritual duties to family and friends, as well as anyone you meet along the way.

 No two journeys are alike.
-What works for you may not work for others and vice versa.
+What works for you may not work for others.
 There is no need for all of us to follow the same path because all paths lead to the same end—spiritual enhancement, cosmic consciousness, and a spiritual life in harmony with the way of God.

-It is never too late to begin your spiritual transformation.
-At first, you recognize your own need for spiritual outreach.
-Second, you begin to feel a true inner desire to become more spiritual in your day-to-day living.
-And third, you realize you need to do something about it.
-The fact that you begin to feel this way is a sure sign the Spirit within you is making contact.
+It is never too late to begin our own spiritual transformation.
+At first, we recognize our need for spiritual outreach.
+Second, we begin to feel a true inner desire to become more spiritual in our day-to-day living.
+And third, we realize we need to do something about it.
+The fact that we begin to feel this way is a sure sign that the Spirit within is making contact.

-Your inner experience becomes a very real part of you once you begin to live it, to express it, to manifest it in the outside world.
-And this quest is not simply an intellectual pursuit—it’s a genuine spiritual experience.
-It will give your life meaning, it will teach you spiritual values, you will enjoy peace of mind, you will learn to love others, and you will learn to be loved.
+This inner experience becomes a very real part of us once we begin to live it, to express it, to manifest it in the outside world.
+It’s not just an intellectual pursuit—it’s a genuine spiritual experience.
+It gives our lives meaning, it teaches us spiritual values, we enjoy peace of mind, we learn to love others, and we learn to be loved.

 Each person’s task in life is to become an increasingly better person.